 Refurbishing a kitchen will count as a repair if the new kitchen is of a similar standard to the one it replaces.
 HMRC will accept the following as repairs: rewiring, plastering, tiling and replacement of fixed fittings such as sink and cooker.
 If the kitchen is substantially upgraded by, say, increasing the size or by using higher quality materials, the whole project cost should be treated as a capital improvement.

-everything else is a capital improvement.
 You can't apportion the cost of a project between improvement and repairs.
 If the work done will fall into both headings, ask the builder to quote and bill for each piece of work separately.

 Record keeping